 With broadcasters liberated from such costs and constraints, we've seen a flowering of creativity and variety.
 There is a podcast for every niche, from surreal horror-comedy (Welcome to Night Vale) to the history of country music (Cocaine and Rhinestones).

 It took a while to get here.
-When Dave Winer coined the term podcasting in 2004, the medium itself was a small niche.
+When the term podcasting was coined in 2004, the medium itself was a small niche.
 In theory, "pod" stood for "personal option digital" (or sometimes "personal on demand").
 But the aim was to evoke the iPods that people could use to listen to the programs.
-Winer made up the acronym because he didn't want to tie the idea too closely to one particular delivery device.
+Doc Searls made up the acronym because he didn't want to tie the idea too closely to one particular delivery device.